-Atmospheric rivers (AR) are important drivers of heavy precipitation events in western and central-Europe and often associated with intense floods.
-So far, the ARs response to climate change in Europe has been investigated by global climate models within the CMIP5 framework.
-However, their spatial resolution between 1 and 3° is too coarse for an adequate assessment of local to regional precipitation patterns.
-Using a regional climate model with 0.22° resolution we downscale an ensemble of 24 global climate simulations following the greenhouse gas scenarios RCP2.6, RCP4.5, RCP8.5-Atmospheric rivers (AR) are important drivers of hazardous precipitation levels and are often associated with intense floods.
+Atmospheric rivers (AR) are important drivers of hazardous precipitation levels and are often associated with intense floods.
 So far, the response of ARs to climate change in Europe has been investigated using global climate models within the CMIP5 framework.
 However, the spatial resolution of those models (1-3°) is too coarse for an adequate assessment of local to regional precipitation patterns.
-Using a regional climate model with 0.22° resolution, we downscaled an ensemble of 24 global climate simulations following greenhouse gas emission scenarios RCP2.6, RCP4.5, RCP8.5.
+Using a regional climate model with 0.22° resolution, we downscaled an ensemble consisting of 1 ERAI hindcast simulation, 9 global historical, and 24-global climate scenario.

+20 simulations following greenhouse gas emission scenarios RCP2.6, RCP4.5, RCP8.5.

-The performance of the climate model to simulate AR frequencies and AR induced precipitation was tested against ERA-I reanalysis data.
+The performance of the climate model to simulate AR frequencies and AR induced precipitation was tested against ERA-Interim reanalysis data (ERAI).
 Overall, we find a good agreement between the downscaled CMIP5 historical simulations and ERAI.
-The downscaled simulation notably better represents small-scale spatial characteristics.
-However, the downscaled simulations better represented small-scale spatial characteristics. which is most obvious over the terrain of the Iberian Peninsula where the AR induced precipitation pattern clearly reflect eat-west striking topographical elements resulting in zonal bands of high and low AR impactThis was most evident over the terrain of the Iberian Peninsula, where the AR-induced precipitation pattern clearly reflected prominent east-west topographical elements, resulting in zonal bands of high and low AR impact.-Over central Europe the model-simulates a less far propagation of ARs toward eastern Europe compared to ERA-I Over central Europe, the models simulated a smaller propagation distance of AR toward eastern Europe than obtained using the ERAI data.
+However, the downscaled simulations better

+25 represented small-scale spatial characteristics.
+This was most evident over the terrain of the Iberian Peninsula, where the AR-induced precipitation pattern clearly reflected prominent east-west topographical elements, resulting in zonal bands of high and low AR impact.
+Over central Europe, the models simulated a smaller propagation distance of AR toward eastern Europe than obtained using the ERAI data.